Ayuei/wikidump/README.md

 consumed pieces of data for language analysis, natural langauge processing, and other applications.

+# This fork includes
+- Multi-stream decode support
+- A progressbar
+- Some minor performance fixes

 ## Example
 ```rust
 let parser = Parser::new()